 Travel to Present!

-In the 2012-2013 academic year, the Office of Research and Sponsored Programs (just one source of research funding) helped fund travel for more than 200 undergraduate researchers to attend conferences to present research results in the following locations:
+From 2017-2019, the Office of Research and Sponsored Programs (just one source of research funding) helped fund travel for more than 200 undergraduate researchers to attend conferences to present research results in the following locations:

 Also, get credit for achieving the Liberal Education Outcome Skill 3: Create original work, perform original work, or interpret the work of others.